input-output-hk/catalyst-ci/docs/src/architecture/09_architecture_decisions/0007-minimum-rust-version-supported.md

 We have not defined a maximum range of valid Rust versions, and always build ONLY with the version defined in `rust-toolchain.toml`.

 Currently the ONLY supported rust version is the one specified by `rust-toolchain.toml`.
+However `rust-toolchain.toml` breaks CI when it is used, so this file is ONLY used for local development and MUST be synchronized with the toolchain version used in CI.

 If at a later time, a range of rust versions is decided to be supported then: